orakle-dark-pool/fugazi-core-helium/README.md

-# FUGAZI: The first fully on-chain dark pool on Fhenix
+# FUGAZI: The First Fully On-chain Dark Pool on Fhenix

 Fugazi is the first fully on-chain dark pool built on Fhenix.
-It leverages FHE for encryption, batches orders and add noisy order to ensure the pre and post trade privacy.

-For the underlying AMM curve we used FMAMM, since more arbitrageurs leads to the less LVR, unlike typical CPMM.
+To provide pre-trade and post-trade privacy, Fugazi leverages following three tools:

+- Reserves & Order Encryption with FHE
+- Batch Execution
+- Noise Order

 Moreover, for the simplicity of overall logic, Fugazi is built in singleton structure with modules for delegate calls.